ejmr/love-minor-mode/README.markdown

 This project adds a minor mode for [GNU Emacs][emacs] that adds tools to help developing [games using the LÖVE engine][love].
-This minor mode works in conjunction with lua-mode that is part of GNU Emacs; of if you do not have `lua-mode.el` you can find it at the [EmacsWiki][ewiki].
+This minor mode works in conjunction with lua-mode that is part of GNU Emacs; or if you do not have `lua-mode.el` you can find it at the [EmacsWiki][ewiki].